tamagokun/phark/doc/phark.md

 ## INTRODUCTION

 The simplest use-case is installing a package.
-To install a package system-wide, use `phark install mypackage -g`.
-For installing a package to the project directory you are in use `phark install mypackage`.
-For more details see `phark help install`.
+To install a package use `phark install mypackage`.
+This package is now installed and available system-wide.

+For installing dependencies locally for a project, you can created a `Pharkdep` file listing the dependencies and then run `phark deps`.
+This will fix the dependencies for the project to just the ones you've listed to give you a re-producable environment.

-To list the packages installed, use `phark list` for the present project's packages and the globally available ones.
+To list the packages installed, use `phark list` for the present project's packages, or `phark list -g` for global packages.
 See `phark help list` for how this works.

-## PACKAGE CONSUMERS

-If you're writing code and you want to use phark packages in your project, you are a package consumer.
-To specify which dependencies your project requires, you need a Pharkdeps file.
-See `phark help pharkdeps`.

-When you checkout a project with a Pharksdep file, use the `phark deps` command to ensure they are all up-to-date.
-See `phark help deps`.

 ## PACKAGE DEVELOPERS

-To publish your package, you must have a project with a Pharkfile in it describing the package.
-See `phark help pharkfile` for more details about this.
+To publish your package, you must have a project with a Pharkspec in it describing the package.
+See `phark help pharkspec` for more details about this.

 Relevant commands are available in the following help topics:

 * init
-  Answer some questions, create a basic Pharkfile.
+  Answer some questions, create a basic Pharkspec.
 See `phark help init`.
 * publish
   Publish your current package to <http://pharkphp.org>.
 See `phark help publish`
 * yank